isaac-ubabudike/creepto/README.md

 # creepto
-creepto is a personalizated data engieering project, which entails data extraction from the coincap API, then using python to transform the data, Then the data gets loaded into the postgre database.
-The end of this projects also involves visual analytics through microsoft's Power BI
+Creepto is a personalized data engineering project which entails data extraction from the Coincap API then using Python to transform the data
+Then the data gets loaded into the Postgre database.
+The end of this project also involves visual analytics through Microsoft's Power BI